 Data were extracted from a larger database maintained by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 Participants in this study included individuals seeking treatment for AUD, who were admitted to an inpatient unit at the National Institutes of Health (NIH) Clinical Center in Bethesda, Maryland for detoxification and evaluation for participation in clinical research protocols.
 Participants whose data were analyzed for the purpose of this study (n = 1010) were recruited from December 2006 to December 2019 through physician referrals, word of mouth, community outreach, NIH online resources, newspaper advertisements.
 Individuals were medically evaluated under NIAAA Screening and Natural History Protocols, to which all participants provided written informed consent.
 On average, participants stayed in the inpatient unit for approximately one month.
 The BSA was administered on the second day of inpatient stay, while the STAI Y-2 was administered several days after and the SCID interview was administered on approximately day 10 of the inpatient stay.

 For this analysis, inclusion criteria included a current diagnosis of alcohol dependence (AD) according to DSM-IV-TR, or moderate to severe AUD according to DSM-5-RV (10), as well as available baseline BSA and/or STAI Y-2 data.
+A total of 1010 participants met the inclusion criteria for this study.
+Of these, 1005 participants had a baseline BSA measure, and 483 participants had a baseline STAI Y-2 measure, as reflected in Table 2.
+The sample size was smaller for the STAI Y-2 analyses as this assessment was not administered to all participants in the earlier phase of NIAAA screening protocols.
+Five participants were missing baseline BSA data due to noncompliance to the study procedures; however, these 5 participants did have the STAI-Y2 measure and thus are included in the total sample size of 1010.

 2.2 Measures